jamesbriggs/check-s3-encryption/README.md

 **Description**

-Check for AWS S3 buckets that are not encrypted and print a report in CSV format and exit with status.
+Check for AWS S3 buckets that are not encrypted and optionally encrypt them with SSE AES256, print a report in CSV format and exit with status.

 **Usage**